 As a retailer, you’ve always wondered what goes on in the minds of your online shoppers.
 Indeed, if we could decipher this one crazy variable, we’d never have to worry about product mixes, pricing, and even advertising.

 Unfortunately, no amount of data in the world can accurately capture the mindset of every consumer and for every product.
 This is why we’ve split this discussion to cover online shoppers of three kinds- those shoppers who already know what they want and visit your site, those who have a product category in mind but haven’t yet shortlisted a product, and those who are just taking a look around.

 Shoppers Who’ve Made Up Their Minds

-When buying online, many decided shoppers have gotten to making that decision after a lot of consideration, discussion and reading reviews.
+When buying online, many decided shoppers have gotten to make that decision after a lot of consideration, discussion and reading reviews.
 At this point, there is very little you can do to change their minds.
-Buyers with made up minds often visit your site to see if they can get a better deal with you than elsewhere.
+Buyers with made-up minds often visit your site to see if they can get a better deal with you than elsewhere.
 Can you give it to them?
-Some categories they buy from include electronics and gadgets, high value items and furniture.
+Some categories they buy from include electronics and gadgets, high-value items and furniture.

 Since they’ve already made up their mind, you need to sweeten the deal.
 Most electronics retailers are always in a constant price war- so can you offer free goodies, extended warranty, or even just a pair of good earphones to go with the new phone?

 Other, more generic benefits you can offer are free shipping, returns, replacements, or all of them.
 If you’re selling furniture or large household appliances, you can even offer free installation and maintenance.

 Primaseller Tip: If you’re selling a niche product in an online marketplace, how do you convince a decided buyer to go with you as opposed to another seller with the same product?
 By having great ratings, of course!
 A good seller rating is the culmination of impeccable customer service, timely delivery, and post-sales follow up.